Gel-pellet ‘challenge’ could lead to injuries or criminal charges, police departments warn - NewsBreak

 In its post, Peachtree City police included a photo of a young boy whose face was bloodied as a result of an attack by “a group of teens” who rode by on their bicycles and fired modified gel pellets at the victim.

-“The police department will be pursuing criminal charges on all persons caught discharging these weapons at other persons on city property,” police added.What was the ‘Milk Crate Challenge’ that had police, doctors worried?
+“The police department will be pursuing criminal charges on all persons caught discharging these weapons at other persons on city property,” police added.TikTok removing ‘Milk Crate Challenge’ videos amid warnings from doctors, FDA to avoid the dangerous stunt

 Law enforcement officials in several other cities — including those in Pasco County, Florida, and Pleasanton, California — have also warned residents and school-aged children of the possible dangers that can result from firing gel pellets at others.